syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 ## Miscellaneous

-To collect the details related to the current view data and to refresh the Grid from external actions, Grid provides following methods.
+To update/refresh the Grid datasource and collect the details related to the current view data of the Grid from external actions, Grid provides following methods.

 1. [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#methods:datasource "dataSource")